sid88in/serverless-appsync-plugin/doc/upgrading-from-v1.md

 This page will guide you through the process of migrating existing stacks to the newer version.

+The v1 is still available on the [v1](https://github.com/sid88in/serverless-appsync-plugin/tree/v1) branch

 ## Breaking changes and dropped features

 There are a few breaking changes that you need to be aware of.